Mix it up to maximize points, miles and cash back

 Ariana has done us all a great service by publishing her weekly hobby results.
 I started recording my earnings the first of this year and have been intrigued by the results.
 It is the mix of techniques that caught my attention and how the cumulative efforts of multiple approaches have increased my earnings.

-When I first started in the points and miles game, I was just a part-time player who applied for a card applied infrequently and it was always a travel rewards credit card.
+When I first started in the points and miles game, I was just a part-time player who applied for a card infrequently, and it was always a travel rewards credit card.
 In 2005 or so, I read a thread in a forum called FatWallet started by SisSucksStaples or some variation of those three words that led me to 0% balance transfer offers.

 Balance transfers for income